Processing orders

 An asynchronous charge authorization failure triggers an order.charge.failed event.

 If you receive this event, you can iterate over the order's payment.charges[] and inspect them for a failure code or message.
 The failureMessage however is not always available.
-But when it is, you can use it to provide more specific payment failure information to customers.
+But when it is, you can use it to provide customers more specific payment failure information.

 Do not display the failureCode to end customers.
 Doing so potentially aids malicious and fraudulent actors.